NEONScience/NEON-Data-Skills/tutorials/teaching-modules/disturb-events-co13/USGS-Stream-Discharge-In-R.md

 #### Step 2: Save data to .txt
 The output is a plain text page that you must copy into a spreadsheet of choice and save as a .csv.
-Note, you can also download the teaching data set (above) or access the data through an API (see Additional Resources, below).
+Note, you can also download the teaching dataset (above) or access the data through an API (see Additional Resources, below).